From the first engineering class in 1979 to ABET accreditation in 2000, Hope’s engineering department has had an interesting history.

 - 2016: Largest senior class ever

 - In the fall of 2012, Hope College enrolled its largest ever freshmen class, which corresponded to a large increase in the number of engineering majors.
-The growth of interest in engineering allowed the department to increase the number of faculty, and to offer more emphasis options to give students more career choices.
+The growth of interest in engineering allowed the department to increase the number of faculty, and to offer more concentrations to give students more career choices.

 VanderWerf Hall27 Graves PlaceRoom 204Holland, MI 49423